 6. Clean and oil your chain regularly, particularly if riding in bad weather.
 You’ll eliminate the dreaded ‘creak’ that cyclists hate, and more expensive parts such as chainrings won’t wear out as quickly.

 8. Fit mudguards/fenders in wet conditions.
 Your back will thank you, your washing machine will thank you, anyone riding behind you will be thank you too.
-Some (including some BikeRadar staffers) will point out they can ruin the clean lines of a fancy road bike, but in the mire of winter do you really care?
+Some (including some BikeRadar staffers) will point out they can ruin the clean lines of a fancy road bike but, in the mire of winter, do you really care?

 9. Clean your bike regularly: hot soapy water and a sponge will do the job for most parts unless the grime is caked on, in which case there are some great cleaning sprays available.
 Use specialist degreaser for the drivetrain (cassette, chain, crankset and so on).
-Then spray your gleaming bike all over with a silicone aerosol — avoid braking surfaces — which this will stop mud sticking on your next ride.
+Then spray your gleaming bike all over with a silicone aerosol — avoid braking surfaces — this will stop mud sticking on your next ride.

 10. Learn how to fix a puncture, and always carry a repair kit (including tyre levers, patches or new inner tube, and pump).
 When you’re miles from home and suddenly hear that hissing sound, you’ll be glad you learned how to fix it yourself.

 To avoid the dreaded ‘bonk’ on long rides, aim to eat little and often.Joe Norledge / Immediate Media